Introduction to Certificates

 -

-The contents of a certificate are immutable and cannot be changed once the certificate is generated.
+The contents of a certificate are immutable and cannot be changed after the certificate is generated.

 Censys parses the contents of each certificate and provides them as searchable fields in an object called parsed